apache/trafficserver/doc/admin/configuring-cache.en.rst

    under the License.

-The Traffic Server cache consists of a high-speed object database called the *object store* that indexes objects according to URLs and their associated headers.
+The Traffic Server cache consists of a high-speed object database called the :term:`object store` that indexes :term:`cache objects <cache object>` according to URLs and their associated headers.

 .. toctree::
    :maxdepth: 2